ASPCA® Awards Much Needed Funds to

 the Humane Society of Greater Miami

-- Second Chance Fund – A grant in the amount of $100,000 per year for the next three years will enable us to expand the scope and impact of our current veterinary care efforts.
+- ANGEL FUND - A grant in the amount of $100,000 per year for the next three years will enable us to expand the scope and impact of our current veterinary care efforts.
 These funds will be used to treat 120 pets each year, who may have curable but life-threatening medical conditions.
 Additionally, a small percentage of the funds will be used to assist pet owners in our community who may not able to keep their pets because they can’t afford to treat emergent health conditions.

-- Clinic Expansion Project – $10,000 was awarded to the Humane Society to help pay for an additional surgical suite in the clinic at the Soffer and FineAdoptionCenter in North Miami Beach.
-This expansion will enable the Clinic to perform double the amount of spay/neuter surgeries per day.
+- CLINIC EXPANSION PROJECT - $10,000 was awarded to the Humane Society to help pay for an additional surgical suite in the clinic at the Soffer and Fine Adoption Center in North Miami Beach.
+This expansion has enabled the Clinic to perform double the amount of spay/neuter surgeries per day.

-- Mega Adoption Events – A $10,000 grant has been awarded to the ASPCA’s Miami Partnership, consisting of the Humane Society of Greater Miami, Miami-Dade Animal Services, and The Cat Network, for a 24-hour community wide adoption event.
+- MEGA ADOPTION EVENTS – A $10,000 grant has been awarded to the ASPCA’s Miami Partnership, consisting of the Humane Society of Greater Miami, Miami-Dade Animal Services, and The Cat Network, for a 24-hour community wide adoption event.
 This event took place from Friday, March 30 11:59pm to Saturday, March 31 at TropicalPark where 288 animals found their forever families during that period.
 Another grant of $9,000 was aworded to the ASPCA’s Miami Partnership for the second 24 hour Mega Adoption event that took place on October 27, 2012 and that gave the opportunity to 438 animals to find their loving, forever home.